Billy-Spearman-WCCI/RaceCarExtension/README.md

       database backends is a typical use.
     * *JavaScript*: For dynamically updating the structure or data of webpages within the browser, including responding locally to user input, I'm the only game in town.
+* Expressiveness
+    * *Java*: Can express coding styles which lie somewhere on the spectrum between "rather ugly" and "rather clean".
+    * *JavaScript*: Can express coding styles which lie somewhere on the spectrum between "unimaginably ugly" and "beautifully clean".
 * Runtime
     * *Java* runs on machines which has the Java Runtime Environment or Java Software Development Kit downloaded.
     * *JavaScript* runs in nearly every browser worldwide.
 Can also run outside of browsers (e.g. "node.js").